I apply my background as a technical writer with a Master of Science degree to evaluate products and clearly explain their features.

 72" x 84"

 If the weave isn't tight enough, mites will get through.
 Mission Allergy sells 100% woven polyester microfiber with a mean pore size of 2 microns.
-Small enough to block dust mites.
+That's small enough to block dust mites.

-Since it is air-permeable it is completely comfortable to sleep on.
+Since it is air-permeable, it is entirely comfortable to sleep on.
 Fabrics made with membranes get hot and sweaty.
-The tightly woven fabric does not allow new dust mites to colonize on the service .
+The tightly woven fabric does not allow new dust mites to colonize on the service.2

-New dust mites may colonize on non-woven microfiber fabric or on terry cloth type microfiber.
+New dust mites may colonize on non-woven fabric or terry cloth type microfiber.
 Mission Allergy brand linens avoid those problems.

 All seams are bound with a seam binding.
 Zippers have an interior flap to prevent mites already in there from escaping.
 They will eventually die.